 Commodities

-Commodities are natural resources that have a global market, most of which fall into the category of agriculture, energy, or metals.
+Commodities are natural resources that have a global market, mostly falling in the categories of agriculture, energy, or metals.
 The main characteristic of commodities is that they are needed by modern societies and they greatly fluctuate in price.
-The commodity markets help to maintain price stability through forward and futures contracts by allowing suppliers to lock in the price of their commodity before they can deliver it to the consumer, which also fixes the future price for consumers.
+The commodity markets help maintain price stability through forward and futures contracts by allowing suppliers to lock in the price of their commodity before they can deliver it to the consumer, which also fixes the future price for consumers.

 Most commodities have a limited geographic distribution.
 Only certain nations, regions, or companies have economic access to these specific resources, but virtually every region needs the resources.
 Hence, a large global market has developed to enable the distribution of commodities from their most economical sources to where it is needed.